 “Technology gets better every day, and that’s fine, but most of the time all you need is a stick of gum, a pocket knife, and a smile.”—Nathan Muir (Robert Redford), Spy Game

-When I greet new colleagues who have been hired just after graduating from college, I often astonish them when I mention that during my first year with the company I didn’t use a computer at all.
+When I greet new colleagues who have been hired just after graduating from college, I often astonish them when I mention that during my first year with the company, I didn’t use a computer at all.
 Their stunned reactions seem to pose the question: “How did you manage to do anything?”
-For these employees who were born after the Internet was reasonably prevalent in American households, it’s difficult to imagine that my desk featured pencils, markers, various stamps and ink pads, Wite-Out, piles of paper, and multiple lamps bent low over slanty wooden boards.
+For these employees who were born after the Internet was reasonably prevalent in American households, it’s difficult to imagine that my desk featured pencils, markers, various stamps and ink pads, Wite-Out, piles of paper, and multiple lamps bent low over slanted wooden boards.
 What my desk did not feature was a keyboard or monitor.

 Still, when I reflect upon what’s happened in my workplace over the last two decades, I find the changes more quantitative than qualitative.
 As a production editor for a company that serves numerous scholarly and professional societies, my overall tasks now are much the same as they were during the Clinton administration.

 Our company receives manuscripts from peer-review departments at various organizations, and we shepherd those manuscripts through editing, typesetting, author revisions, and customer revisions, ultimately supplying the final publication product.
 During my decades of doing this kind of work, numerous individuals and groups have been striving to alter the logistics of various stages of the process.
-Sometimes the changes have been driven by the desire for greater speed, sometimes by the yearning for lower costs, sometimes by a vague notion of “improving” the experience of authors, publishers, or other stakeholders.
-Some efficiencies have been gained, some people are happier with the newer methods, and in many cases new problems have been introduced.
+Sometimes the changes have been driven by the desire for greater speed, sometimes by the yearning for lower costs, and sometimes by a vague notion of “improving” the experience of authors, publishers, or other stakeholders.
+Certain efficiencies have been gained, some people are happier with the newer methods, and in many cases, new problems have been introduced.
 Fundamentally, though, we’re still dealing with the same players, the same stages, and the same ultimate goal.

 The “new and improved” technologies have not changed any of the basic facts of the publishing process.